apple/turicreate/userguide/style_transfer/README.md

 #### Introductory Example

-Here is a simple example end to end example of using style transfer.
+Here is a simple end-to-end example of using style transfer.

 ```python
 import turicreate as tc